 Bulb fennel for butterflies to lay eggs on.

 Next, onto the older and smaller garden, we have a wagon of sage and our lettuce bed that has peas on the side and bush green beans growing up in it.
 The lettuce will burn up soon.
 We have eaten or shared over 25 pounds of lettuce out of this bed.
 Crazy!
 But fun!

 The garlic bed with peas growing up the side and a small box of spinach that bolted while we were on vacation, so we are letting it seed out.

 Our old pear tree, it has fire blight disease and we can’t trim enough of it to save it. 🙁 We have harvested hundreds and hundreds of pounds of super delicious pears off this tree over the last 15 years.
 So sad.

 A barrel of carrots and a barrel of swiss chard with a gerber daisy in the middle.
-He he.
 Plus the bed of garlic with peas on the side.

 Our first asparagus bed, it’s 2 x 4 feet and there is a barrel of zinnias growing next to it.

 A barrel of peppers plus a 3 x 10 bed of supposed to be green beans with peas on the side.
 But there are some volunteer plants in there.
 I’m thinking they could be cucumbers or maybe some kind of squash or melon.
 They are flowering so we will see soon enough.

 A bed of tomatoes with basil and a row of peas on the edge.
 Someone around here REALLY likes peas…it’s me. 🙂